+Hot:

-Hot: Sets the level above which the meter display will be red.
-If set to 0dB this will mean most recent Peak.
+Alignment: Decay integration time: Sets the level above which the meter display will be red.
+If set to 0dB this will mean clipping.
+Range -2dBFS to 0dBFS

-Alignment: Sets metering level alignment range (yellow leds).
-Range -24dBFS to 0dB

-Decay integration time: Sets the rate at which the level meter display decays after the level falls below the
+Sets metering level alignment range (yellow leds).
+Range -24dBFS to 0dB Sets the rate at which the level meter display decays after the level falls below the most recent Peak.

+Peak Hold:

-Peak Hold: If ON it will keep the red Peak Hold Overload in display
+If ON it will keep the red Peak Hold Overload in display